-With photonic devices on the rise~\cite{Knill2001,Kok2007,Hartmann2016,Noh2017,Slussarenko2019,Flamini2019,Wang2020,Moody2022,Madsen2022,Somhorst2023,Romero2024,AghaeeRad2025,Jia2025}, simulating quantum fields using light is emerging as a compelling alternative~\cite{Philbin2008,Jordan2012,Jordan2014,Marshall2015,Klco2019,Steinhauer2021,Abel2024}.
-In contrast to the majority of simulators leveraging spin degrees of freedom, photons with their bosonic nature are better suited for implementing scalar field theories -- among which are theories paradigmatic in high-energy physics such as the relativistic scalar, long-range theories -- being of particular relevance for quantum gravity~\cite{Bambi2024} -- and quantum fields in curved spacetime.
-This, together with the high configurability offered by integrated photonic circuits, raises the need for versatile yet efficient algorithms.
+Given the unique capabilities of photonic platforms, especially when interferometers are integrated into programmable devices~\cite{Pelucchi2022,Wang2025,AghaeeRad2025,PsiQuantum2025}, simulating quantum fields with light has emerged as a compelling alternative to current approaches.
+In contrast to simulators based on spin degrees of freedom, photons with their bosonic nature are better suited for implementing scalar field theories, thus overcoming the need for digitization~\cite{Jordan2012,Jordan2014,Klco2019}.
+Further, leveraging the programmability of photonic circuits enables simulating quantum fields in curved spacetimes beyond the constraints of Unruh's analog-gravity paradigm~\cite{Barcelo2011,Braunstein2023}, which relies on fluid-like analogies in implementations with ultracold atoms~\cite{Eckel2018,Haas2022b,Steinhauer2014,MunozDeNova2019,Hu2019}, optical fibers~\cite{Philbin2008}, or quantum fluids~\cite{Steinhauer2021,Svancara2024}.